Murders A-Z is a collection of true crime stories that take an in-depth look at both little-known and infamous murders throughout history.

 In the remaining years of his life Kevorkian continued to advocate for the rights of terminally ill people to choose and control the circumstances of their death.
 His own end came on June 4, 2011, when Kevorkian died at the age of 83 in a Michigan hospital from a pulmonary thrombosis.
 Euthanasia and assisted suicide remains illegal in most of the United States.

-This summer, tune in as Oxygen, the destination for high-quality crime programming, investigates the jaw-dropping cases of murderous doctors, nurses and medical professionals in the new series, “License to Kill” premiering on Sunday, June 23 at 7pm ET/PT.
+This summer, tune in as Oxygen investigates the jaw-dropping cases of murderous doctors, nurses and medical professionals in “License to Kill,” premiering on Saturday, August 8 at 7PM ET/PT.
 Hosted by renowned plastic surgeon Dr. Terry Dubrow (“Botched”), the series chronicles the harrowing accounts of patients put into jeopardy by medical professionals’ insidious use of their expertise.

 Crime Time is your destination for true crime stories from around the world, breaking crime news, and information about Oxygen's original true crime shows and documentaries.
 Sign up for our Crime Time Newsletter and subscribe to our true crime podcast Martinis & Murder for all the best true crime content.